The Myth of Underprovision

 Meanwhile the supposedly fixed wall of non-excludability keeps eroding, because non-excludability was never a metaphysical property of goods — it is a snapshot of current technology and institutions, and the snapshot keeps changing.
 Micropayments make it economical to charge fractions of a cent for marginal use.
 Assurance contracts let contributors pledge conditionally, binding only when enough others join, dissolving the free-rider’s advantage by design.
 Cryptographic exclusion — encrypted signals, access keys, blockchains — makes it trivial to gate goods that were open to all comers a generation ago.
 The first assumption of the model is not merely false about the past; it is being falsified again every year.

 So what looks like underprovision is usually provision in unfamiliar forms: messy, decentralized, diverse, voluntary.
-The complaint was never really about scarcity.
+The complaint was never about scarcity.
 It is about a refusal to conform to the state’s preferred template — one uniform good, one funding stream, one administrator.

 Owing at the Margin

-The marginalist revolution that McCloskey rightly celebrates already contains the refutation of totalist accounting.
+The marginalist revolution that McCloskey rightly celebrates1 already contains the refutation of totalist accounting.
 You can only ever owe at the margin, never for the whole past — no one presents you a bill for the entirety of civilization and demands your gratitude in tax.
 Likewise, markets only ever provide at the margin, according to voluntary demand, one willing payment at a time.
 Labeling marginal, voluntary provision “insufficient” against a totted-up social aggregate is not economics.
 It is ideology — the pre-marginalist habit of pricing wholes, revived exactly where it flatters the state.